book page

 Reviewer avatar

 The book rewards re-reading.
-On pass two, the Simulation connections become more explicit and surprisingly rigorous.
-(Side note: if you like Special Effects Programming with WebGPU (Paperback), you’ll likely enjoy this too.)
+On pass two, the Motion connections become more explicit and surprisingly rigorous.
+(Side note: if you like Game Physics: A Practical Introduction, you’ll likely enjoy this too.)

 Reviewer avatar